Discover More: Domestication

 We spoke with Maria Chacon from the National University of Colombia about the domestication of plants, in particular the Lima bean, Phaseolus lunatus.

 The following text is an edited interview between Monica and our Research Officer, Zia.
-Recorded interview coming soon.
+You can watch this interview on Instagram or TikTok.

 It's great to get some time you Maria.
 Can I ask you to introduce yourself?